xieyuheng/instar-chat/README.md

 IRC-like architecture:
 - relay only -- not central database for chat history
-- chat history can be achieved by third part channel-log bots
+- chat history can be achieved by independent channel-log bots

 Prepare:
 - `npm install; npm run build`